aitzkora/OptimizeMPI.jl/README.md

 # Directories
 - `squared_norm` : a very basic example using the squared L₂ norm
 - `heat` : control problem on the 2D heat equation using finite differencies
+- `examples` : small code snippets used in the notebook
 # Requirements

 - CMake